sk31337/open-component-model/docs/adr/0004_localization_at_transfer_time.md

 #### Maintaining templated Localization Instructions (as an Engineer)

-The localization instructions are still maintained by the engineer owning the component version Thus, they are able to reference resources that are colocated with their deployment instruction.
+The localization instructions are still maintained by the engineer owning the component version Thus, they are able to reference resources that are co-located with their deployment instruction.
 This is done through templating.

 > We call these co-located resources **sibling resources** because they are closely related to each other and are usually developed and maintained together.

 There should always be a pair of sibling resources containing:

-- **The deployment instruction** (e.g. Helm Chart, Kustomize, etc.)
+* **The deployment instruction** (e.g. Helm Chart, Kustomize, etc.)
-- **The localization instruction** (defined by OCM Localization syntax)
+* **The localization instruction** (defined by OCM Localization syntax)

 An example component descriptor containing both could look like this: